The Writer’s Resource

 Phil Wade, who is an ELT author and self publishes his own materials, has written a useful introductory guide on writing ebooks.

 theround is a collective of ELT writers who provide peer support and self publish their own work.
+Other ELT writers who self publish and can work with you to share your materials include Dorothy Zemach at Wayzgoose Press, and Walton Burns of Alphabet Publishing.

-Organisations for materials writers
+Organizations for materials writers

-Other than MaWSIG itself which supports ELT materials writers, there are other organisations for writers which are worth knowing more about.
+Apart from MaWSIG itself which supports ELT materials writers, there are other organisations for writers which are worth knowing more about.

 If you are a published author, you can join The Society of Authors.
 Its members include famous novelists like Philip Pullman through to self-published ebook authors.
 It also has a special ELT writers group with separate meetings and events.
 One of the society’s most useful functions is to give free advice writers on contracts and legal issues – the membership fee is worth it just for that!
+Remember that MaWSIG members get discounts as part of their membership.
+Find out how to claim these on our About MaWSIG page.

 The Authors’ Licensing and Collecting Society collects money from around the world from language schools and people using published materials who pay license fees.
 They then pass a percentage of this money to each author who is a member of ALCS.
 So for anyone with published work (either royalty-based or fee-based) you are eligible to receive extra money twice a year!
 Just register with them and list all your publications.